 After the Corcoran presentation, more museums wanted to show Gilliam's drape paintings.
 He made ever-larger canvases for projects at the Art Institute of Chicago, the Walker Art Center in Minneapolis, the Baltimore Museum of Art, the San Francisco Museum of Modern Art, MoMA in New York, the Wadsworth Atheneum in Hartford, and the US pavilion (curated by Hopps) at the 1972 Venice Biennale.
-In 1969, at the new Studio Museum in Harlem, Gilliam joined William T. Williams and Melvin Edwards for the first of what would become five group exhibitions of abstract art by black artists.8
+In 1969, at the

-Carpenter I, 1973, acrylic on canvas draped over wooden sawhorses dimensions variable.
-Art Institute of
+"A" and the Carpenter I, 1973, acrylic on canvas draped over wooden sawhorses, dimensions variable.
+Art Institute of Chicago.